Cycling in Albania – practical bike touring guide

 3. Permet – Korce – Lake Prespa – Lake Ohrid

-The road from Permet to Korce through Leskovik allows you to admire the beauty of the Vjosa river and the mysterious charm of the Gramos mountains.
-You will find some great places to wild camp on the way.
+The road from Permet to Korce through Leskovik allows you to admire the Vjosa River’s beauty and the Gramos Mountains’ mysterious charm.
+On the way, you will find some great places to wild camp.

 Korce is a vibrant and fascinating town with a beautiful bazaar, artsy vibe and rich history.
-From there, head up north to visit the Prespa National Park.
+From there, head up north to visit Prespa National Park.
 Life in the villages on the shores of the lake is slow.
 The area is known for its rich biodiversity, including pelicans, turtles and brown bears.
-If you spend some time walking around, you will also discover some breathtaking historical sights, like old rock eremite churches from the middle ages.
+If you spend time walking around, you will also discover some breathtaking historical sights, like old rock eremite churches from the Middle Ages.

-From Lake Prespa to Lake Ohrid, you can go the same way and then turn in the direction of Zvezde.
+You can go the same way from Lake Prespa to Lake Ohrid and then turn toward Zvezde.
 You will eventually reach Pogradec, a quiet, charming lakeside town.
 The alternative is to cross the border to North Macedonia and take the scenic route through the Galicica mountains (you can read more about it here).
-The latter will give you a chance to visit the city of Ohrid, which is rich in historical monuments and has a unique atmosphere.
-It tends to be crowded in the summer, so to avoid the crowds in the mid-season, Pogradec might be a better choice.
+The latter will allow you to visit the city of Ohrid, which is rich in historical monuments and has a unique atmosphere.
+It tends to be crowded in the summer, so Pogradec might be a better choice to avoid the crowds in the mid-season.

 Highlights